What is a Charter School?

 The charter school shall enroll an eligible student who submits a timely enrollment application, unless the number of applications exceeds the capacity of a program, class, grade level or building.
 In such cases, all applicants shall have an equal chance of admittance through a random selection process or lottery.

-In order for students who reside outside of Hillsborough County to attend a Hillsborough County charter school, the Out of County release process must be completed.
+In order for students who reside outside of Hillsborough County to attend a Hillsborough County charter school, the Out of County Application to Enter Hillsborough County Form must be completed and returned to the Charter School to which you are applying.

 The questions below can be used to assist parents/guardians in selecting a school for their child/ren.
 Responses to these questions, along with a school visit, can be helpful in the selection process.